avaneev/biteopt/README.md

 rogue and cannot be detected), this method in absolute majority of runs will return the same optimum.

-BITEOPT uses self-optimization techniques making it objective function-agnostic.
-In its inner workings, BITEOPT uses objective function value's ranking, not the actual value.
+BiteOpt uses self-optimization techniques making it objective function-agnostic.
+In its inner workings, BiteOpt uses objective function value's ranking, not the actual value.

 ## Comparison ##